 As an enterprise in the software industry, M+M is, in principle, dependent on individuals with special skills.
 M+M's distinctive corporate culture, so far, has been instrumental in keeping employee turnover exceptionally low.
+The risk of dependence upon key top

 The risk of dependence upon key top management people has been counteracted by appointing several Managing Directors and by strengthening the secondary management level.